 People sometimes ask if buying The KG Hypnobirthing Book and the Colour and Calmness CD is sufficient without coming to a course.
 The honest answer is, ‘I don’t know’.
 For a few mothers it is, for many it isn’t (though it will always make a difference).
 The trouble is, you don’t know which category you come into until after your baby is born.

-Given the choice, I would advise doing the course in the second trimester of your pregnancy so you can enjoy the benefits during your pregnancy as well as at the birth of your baby.
-It is not so much a matter of learning facts so they are fresh in your mind, but more a matter of absorbing the information so that it becomes second nature, but KG Hypnobirthing works whenever you do it.
+Given the choice, I would advise doing the course after your 20 week scan or when you can after this time, so you can enjoy the benefits during your pregnancy as well as at the birth of your baby.
+It is not so much a matter of learning facts so they are fresh in your mind, but more a matter of absorbing the information so that it becomes second nature, but Hypnobirthing works whenever you do it.

 Does the fee cover both of us?